alan-turing-institute/Graphical_CorrelationModels/README.md

 ├── Define_lambda.R  # code for Fig. 3 and Fig.4
-├── 2Y/ # code for all the simulations for the different sample sizes for section 5.1.2 ├── 4Y/ #  code for all the simulations for the different sample sizes for section 5.1.3 ├── results_2Y.R  # code for table 2
+├── 2Y/ # code for all the simulations for the different sample sizes for section 5.1.2 ├── 4Y/ #  code for all the simulations for the different sample sizes for section 5.1.3 ├── LowCor #  code for all the simulations with low correlations reported in the appendix ├── results_2Y.R  # code for table 2
 └── results_4Y.R  #  code for tables 3 and 4

 ```

 ## Getting Started